 4. Follow the onscreen instructions to calibrate your display.

 Alternatively, you can try out various color profiles to see whether any of these profiles are a better fit for your external display.
 To select a new profile, navigate to “System Preferences -> Displays – > Color,” then explore the various color profiles on the list.

 Hopefully the above tips can help you resolve your external display not working in macOS issue.
 You may also want to fix your Mac not starting up issue, if that is why your external display doesn’t work.
-We also have an in-depth guide on how to set up a generic USB keyboard for your Macbook.
+We also have in-depth guides to help you fix printer malfunctions, trackpad glitches, and mice issues.